awslabs/deeplearning-cfn/cfn-template/StackSetup.md

          ssh <USER-ID>@<MASTER-WORKER-PUBLIC-DNS/IP>
          #USER-ID is ec2-user for Amazon Linux, ubuntu for Ubuntu

-For examples of running distributed training, see [Deep Learning Using MXNet and TensorFlow](../README.md).
+For examples of running distributed training, see [Deep Learning on AWS Using MXNet and TensorFlow](../README.md).

 # FAQ